IIa. Code of Conduct

 - Violations of other Illinois Tech alcohol policies pertaining to alcohol; and

-- When a student is on campus or at an event affiliated with Illinois Tech or an Illinois Tech student organization, (i) possession of kegs or other large storage devices, quantity dispensing containers, or common sources of alcohol, except as specifically authorized by Illinois Tech, regardless of age; (ii) drinking practices or games that encourage participants to consume alcohol or promote intoxication and any paraphernalia that supports such activities are prohibited, regardless of age; (iii) use or possession of alcohol, regardless of age, (i) in any dry or alcohol-free spaces on campus including, but not limited to, designated fraternity/sorority houses and areas in the residence halls and academic buildings; or (ii) in a manner inconsistent with the Residence Life Policy related to alcohol which can be found online at web.iit.edu/housing.
+- When a student is on campus or at an event affiliated with Illinois Tech or an Illinois Tech student organization, (i) possession of kegs or other large storage devices, quantity dispensing containers, or common sources of alcohol, except as specifically authorized by Illinois Tech, regardless of age; (ii) drinking practices or games that encourage participants to consume alcohol or promote intoxication and any paraphernalia that supports such activities are prohibited, regardless of age; (iii) in any dry or alcohol-free spaces on campus including, but not limited to, designated fraternity/sorority houses and areas in the residence halls and academic buildings; or (iv) in a manner inconsistent with the Residence Life Policy related to alcohol which can be found online at web.iit.edu/housing.

 (b) Misconduct related to drugs (i.e., all illegal drugs and controlled substances) listed in the Policy, that occurs on Illinois Tech property or property under its control or at an Illinois sponsored event or activity including: